Razyapoo/Indoor-Positioning-System/Archive/Journal/hardware.md

 # 17 December, 2023

-- Experiment 1.5 (Straight test - Anchor 102, Tag 3)

 Antenna delay is set to 16515 for all tags.
 Experiments are performed using new cables from Alza.
 All (roury) are aligned using electric laser (see photo).
 I draw lines on (roury) to be able to put beacons on them faster.

+- Experiment 1.5 (Straight test - Anchor 102, Tag 3)

 Result are correct at all lines

 - Experiment 1.6 (Straight test - Achor 101, Tag 3)

 Results are correct at all lines.
-It might happen that at some point tag starts showing 5 cm more values.
+It might happen that at some point tag starts showing +5 cm higher values.
 See beginnign of the recorded data and end (at those parts tag and anchor where placed on the line near Window - window line).

 - Experiment 1.7 (Straight test - Anchor 101, Tag 2) - Repetition of unsuccessful yesterday's test.

 All distances are about 5.07.
 Based on the fact that Anchors have default antenna delay and based on Experiment 1.6 (which has also measured distances ~5.07), there might be a need to calibrate antenna delay on Anchor 101.
-Distances between tags and Anchor 102 are about 5.00.
+Because distances between tags and Anchor 102 are about 5.00.

 - Experiment 1.8 (Straight test - Anchor 102, Tag 2) - Repetition of yesterday's test, but with another antenna delay.